vaginessa/dns-wiki/Apps-leak-user-privacy-data-during-boot.md

 On older versions procfs is mounted at boot time, which means that every time your device is rebooted there are 0 traffic values for all UIDs (except lan0).
 You can list <code>/proc/uid_stat/</code> dir right now to see which UIDs have been spending traffic since last reboot.

-Temporally workarounds
+Workarounds
 ----------------------

-**Maybe not working on all devices!**
+**Maybe not working on all devices/ROM's!**

 Method 1: **Disable Data Connection on Android Core**
-- Open dialer
+- Open the 'Dialer'
 - Dial _'*#*#4636#*#*'_ or _'*#*#6436#*#*'_ (also take a look at the [[Phone codes secrets]] article)
 - Tap _'Phone Information'_
 - Press Menu button